Auto, Business & Homeowners Insurance

 Q: What is homeowners insurance?

 A: Homeowners insurance is a form of personal lines insurance.
-The typical homeowners policy has two main sections: 1) covers the property of the insured and 2) provides personal liability coverage to the insured.
+The typical homeowners policy has two main sections: 1) covers the property of the insured and 2) provides personal liability to the coverage to the insured.

 Q: What do I need to know when purchasing homeowners insurance?